Karel Zeman (football manager): Career

 In November 2019, Zeman went back into management at the helm of another Sicilian Serie D club, ACR Messina.
 He resigned on 12 February 2020 due to disagreements with the board.

-In July 2020, he took over the reins of newly promoted Serie D club Lavello.
+In July 2020, he took over the reins of newly-promoted Serie D club Lavello.
 After guiding Lavello to sixth place in the league, Zeman left Lavello by the end of the season.
 On 11 November 2021, he was rehired as head coach of Lavello.

+Zeman parted ways with the club in July 2023 after failing to escape Lavello from relegation by the end of the 2022–23 Serie D season.
+He successively served as the head coach of Eccellenza Campania amateurs Nola from March to May 2024, and then again from December 2024 to February 2025.

 Style of management

 Akin to his father Zdenek Zeman's coaching style and attacking football tactics, he is a supporter of the 4–3–3 formation.